RTXI/rtxi.github.io/_posts/docs/tutorials/2015-04-01-setting-a-default-boot-kernel.md

 {% endhighlight %}

 From now on, GRUB will boot the last-used kernel by default.
 If you want to choose a different one, select it manually.

+**Note:** If you have a LUKS-encrypted volume or otherwise encrypt your boot partition, this will fail.
+You will have to manually change the `GRUB_DEFAULT` options to something like `"1>2"`, for example, which will make GRUB boot the kernel listed as the third option in the submenu opened on the second line of the main menu.